How to Batch 2 Weeks of Instagram Content in 1 Hour Using Later

 Struggling to maintain a consistent, strategic Instagram account?
 Read on to learn my step-by-step process for batching two weeks of content in one hour.

-It’s no secret that I love using the Instagram scheduling tool, Later, to plan my Instagram feed.
+It’s no secret that I love using the Instagram scheduling tool, Later (affiliate link), to plan my Instagram feed.

 Its intuitive interface and design make it simple to use, and its superior media organization tools mean I never have to waste time searching for that one image.

 In fact, of all the Instagram planning tools I’ve tested (including its main competitor, Planoly), Later is by far my favorite.
 For over a year now, I’ve been using it to schedule my Instagram posts, and I’ve refined my process to the point where it takes me just give-or-take just 1 hour to batch 2 weeks of content.

 Let me show you how I do it….

 If you first want quick tour of Later, watch the video below.
 If you’re quasi-familiar, just jump right to the paragraph below to find out my step-by-step process!

 The key to batching your Instagram content efficiently is to already have your photos and graphics uploaded into your Later Media Library.
 Let me repeat that: you can’t batch content in quickly without having lots of content to pick from!

 Although it can be time-consuming to create and source all of that content, investing the time upfront will allow you to spend less time on a regular basis planning your Instagram feed since everything is in one place and ready to go.